danielorp/msa-boilerplate/README.md

 ## Overview

-Every application comes with its own set of challenges.
-Lately, I've been diving into common data-heavy system issues, drawing inspiration from the book _Designing Data-Intensive Applications_.
+This repository aims to implement the most common patterns for microservices and tackle a few of the issues that might arise.
+These implementations draw inspiration from the book _Designing Data-Intensive Applications_.

-This project consists of a set of microservices designed to explore and experiment with:
+Initially, this set of microservices is designed to explore and experiment with:
 - **Asynchronous Messaging:** Efficient communication between services
 - **Observability:** Improved system monitoring and logging
 - **Chaos Engineering:** Testing the system’s resilience under unexpected conditions